The Most Frequently Asked Questions About Memory Keepsakes

 First thing to think about is how many items have you kept?
 If it’s only a handful, anything less than 10 then I would say a Memory Bear or animal might be the best option for you.
 5-10 items is the ideal amount for the smaller keepsakes, It’s a struggle to use more than that.
 Remember if you have an outfit with a tutu, it can be possible to put that on them or use certain features like spikes from a t-shirt to create dinosaur spikes on the back.
 It’s fun to try out different quirky bits on any keepsake.

-If you have more than 15 items then you could consider a Memory Blanket or Quilt, they are both the same thing but everyone calls them something different.
+If you have more than 15 items then you could consider a memory blanket, they are both the same thing but everyone calls them something different.
 They come in various sizes and using baby items as a guide I would say you would need approximately these amounts for each size:

 Cot size – 15-20 items – 35 squares